lortordermur/sfcalcsheet/README.md

-**SFCalcSheet** – Science Fiction Calculation Spreadsheet
+**SFCalcSheet** – Science fiction calculation spreadsheet for LibreOffice

 ### Summary ###

-A LibreOffice spreadsheet for performing various science fiction related calculations.
+This is a LibreOffice Calc spreadsheet for performing various science fiction and astronomy related calculations.
+The aim is to cover all common math problems in SF while keeping it simple for the user.

-### Included sheets and functions ###
+### Included calculators and converters ###

 * **Constants**: Collection of physical constants used in the spreadsheet's internals.
 * **Star**: Star related calculators.